-An error code (Z) is printed in the assembly listing (see Appendix D) with each instruction which is not compatible among all members of the PDP-ll family.
+An error code (Z) is printed in the assembly listing with each instruction which is not compatible among all members of the PDP-11 family.

-5.4 AUTOINCREMENT DEFERRED MODE
+5.4 AUTOINCREMENT, DEFERRED MODE

 The register (ER) contains a pointer to the address of the operand.
 The contents of the register are incremented after being used as a pointer.